 1- Legal Entity:

-The feature that makes Public Limited Company the most prominent is the fact that it has its own legal identity separated from its owners and shareholders.
+The feature that makes a Public Limited Company the most prominent is the fact that it has its own legal identity separate from its owners and shareholders.

 2- Unlimited Flexibility: